Experimental Realization of a Measurement-Induced Entanglement Phase Transition on a Superconducting Quantum Processor

 In both projective (\cref{fig:results-proj-trans-L4-var,fig:results-proj-trans-L5-var}) and weak measurement (\cref{fig:results-weak-p0750-var,fig:results-weak-p1000-var}) experiments, we note slight deviations in entanglement entropy variance at large $p \gtrsim 0.9$ and $\eta \gtrsim 0.9$, where $\var{(S_1)}$ diminishes close to zero, but the hardware data does not decrease as steeply.
 We attribute this discrepancy to variations in hardware noise uncorrected by RO and RE such as fluctuations in readout and coherent errors over the duration of the experiment, which manifest as an additional spread in measured entanglement entropy.

 Well-established in statistical mechanics, critical transitions are characterized by their scaling exponents, which also define universality classes.
-Existing studies suggest criticality of the entanglement transition to be accessible on quantum hardware, but there has been no report of successful experiments to date.
-Here, we show that our observed crossovers exhibit critical behavior by performing a data collapse onto a generic power-law scaling form, yielding the critical exponents $\gamma, \nu$ of the entanglement transition in the projective limit.
-Assuming correlation length $\xi \sim \abs{p - p^*}^{-\nu}$ and entanglement entropy $\expval{S_\alpha} \sim \abs{p - p^*}^\gamma$ leads to a finite-size scaling ansatz \cite{fisher1972scaling, binder2010monte}
+Here, we show that our observed crossovers exhibit the phenomenology of critical behavior by performing a data collapse onto a generic power-law scaling form.
+The specific form of the ansatz remains a topic of discussion and depends on the structure of the random circuits \cite{li2018quantum, li2019measurement, szyniszewski2019entanglement, li2021conformal}.
+Assuming correlation length $\xi \sim \abs{p - p^*}^{-\nu}$ and entanglement entropy $\expval{S_\alpha} \sim \abs{p - p^*}^\gamma$, we take the finite-size scaling ansatz \cite{fisher1972scaling, binder2010monte} to be

-for unknown scaling functions $F$, $F'$.
-Thus, upon appropriate rescaling by $\gamma, \nu$, the entanglement entropy $\expval{S_\alpha(p)}$ is expected to fall on the same curve for every $L$ if a critical transition occurs.
+for unknown scaling functions $F$, $F'$ and critical exponents $\gamma, \nu$.
+Thus, upon appropriate rescaling by $\gamma, \nu$, the measured entanglement entropy $\abs{\expval{S_\alpha(p)} - \expval{S_\alpha(p^*)}}$ is expected to fall on the same curve for every $L$ if the system exhibits critical behavior.
 We report experimentally-measured $\expval{S_1}$ against $p$ for $4 \leq L \leq 8$ in \cref{fig:results-collapse-before}.
 To perform the data collapse, we took $p^* \approx 0.25$, the location of the $S_1$ variance peak previously shown (\cref{fig:results-proj-trans-L5-var}), for simplicity.
 We then obtained best-fit estimates of $\gamma$ and $\nu$ (see \methods).
 As shown in \cref{fig:results-collapse-after}, upon rescaling, the experimental data collapses onto a single curve for values of $\gamma \approx 1.9 \pm 0.4$ and $\nu \approx 2.1 \pm 0.3$.
 A similar result is obtained if an extrapolation scheme to the thermodynamic limit is used to estimate $p^* \approx 0.22$, with nearly identical values of $\gamma, \nu$ exponents.
 A qualitatively similar collapse occurs even with a weakened version of RE correction (see Supplementary Note~\inertlink{5}).